-Growing population will benefit from a new church building and earn rental income
+Growing population benefits from a new church building that also earns rental income

 In their own words: